Lipschitz homotopy convergence of Alexandrov spaces II: Lipschitz contractible convex hulls

-Since $\epsilon_i\to 0$, we may assume that $(\tilde M_i,p_i)$ converges to a nonnegatively curved Alexandrov space $(N,p)$ of dimension $n$ in the pointed Gromov-Hausdorff topology.
-Moreover, the existence of a uniform lower volume bound for $M_i$ implies that the ideal boundary $N(\infty)$ of $N$ has dimension $n-1$.
-Indeed, by the Bishop-Gromov inequality, we see that the volume ratio $\vol_n(\tilde B(p_i,R))/R^n$ is uniformly bounded below by a constant depending only on $n$, $D$, and $v$ for any $i\gg R\gg 1$, where $\vol_n$ denotes the $n$-dimensional Hausdorff measure.
+Since $\epsilon_i\to 0$, we may assume that $(\tilde M_i,p_i)$ converges to a nonnegatively curved Alexandrov space $(N,p)$ of dimension $n$ in the pointed Gromov--Hausdorff topology.
+Moreover, the existence of a uniform lower volume bound $v$ for $M_i$ implies that the ideal boundary $N(\infty)$ of $N$ has dimension $n-1$ (see \cite{Shi} for the ideal boundary).
+Indeed, by the Bishop--Gromov inequality (\cite[\S6]{Y:conv}), we have